L3Gaunt/math_contexter/PLANNING.md

 More detailed plan for research.
 Concrete things:
  [PROGRESS] set up an environment to try different prompts/workflows?
-      [ ] upload on langtrace??
+      [PROGRESS] upload on langfuse??
+          [PROGRESS] Upload the entire chunk-splitted dataset to langfuse in a way that I can run experiments on the thing with different prompts.
  [ ] figure out how to extract INTRODUCTIONS of concepts
-     - [ ] try the simplest possible thing, wrapping in prompts.
+     - [PROGRESS] try the simplest possible thing, wrapping in @@@$$$.
- [ ] figure out how to extract REFERENCES to concepts
+     - [ ] if not good enough: compare with other approaches like first extracting entities [ ] figure out how to extract REFERENCES to concepts

 What is the